A Linear Vertex Kernel for Maximum Internal Spanning Tree

 To prove the soundness of Rule~3, we need the following lemma.
 Here, $S$ and $L$ are as in Lemma~\ref{lemma:combinatorial}.
 If $T$ is a tree and $X$ a vertex set, we denote by $\internal{T}{X}$ the number of vertices of $X$ that are internal in $T$.

 \begin{lemma} If $G$ has a spanning tree with $k$ internal vertices, then $G$ has a spanning tree with at least $k$ internal vertices in which all the vertices of $S$ and exactly $|S|-1$ vertices of $L$ are internal. \end{lemma} \begin{proof} Let $T$ be a spanning tree of $G$ with $k$ internal vertices.
 Denote by $F$ the forest obtained from $T$ by removing all edges incident to $L$.
-Then, as long as $2$ vertices of $S$ are in the same connected component in $F$, remove an edge from $F$ incident to one of these two vertices.
+Then, as long as $2$ vertices $u,v \in S$ are in the same connected component in $F$, remove an edge from $F$ that is incident to one of these two vertices and belongs to the $u$--$v$ path in $F$.
+Observe that in $F$, each vertex from $V\setminus (L\cup S)$ is in the same connected component as some vertex from $S$.
+Indeed, we only removed an edge $uw$ incident to a vertex $w\in V\setminus (L\cup S)$ in case $u,v\in S$ and there was a $u$--$v$ path containing $w$.
+After removing $uw$, $w$ is still in the same connected component as $v$.
 Now, obtain the spanning tree $T'$ by adding the edges of a spanning tree of $B(S,L)$ to $F$ in which all vertices of $S$ and $|S|-1$ vertices of $L$ are internal (see Lemma~\ref{lemma:combinatorial}).
 Clearly, all vertices of $S$ and $|S|-1$ vertices of $L$ are internal in $T'$.
 It remains to show that $T'$ has at least as many internal vertices as $T$.